-All bookings made by the Guest are accepted by the Hotel upon the following Conditions:
+All bookings made by the Customer are accepted by the Hotel upon the following Conditions:

-2.1 The Hotel agrees to hold all reservations or bookings made by the Guest on a provisional basis for not more than 7 working days unless otherwise agreed by the Hotel (the Provisional Reservation Time Period).
+2.1 The Hotel agrees to hold all reservations or bookings made by the Customer on a provisional basis for no more than 7 working days unless otherwise agreed by the Hotel (the Provisional Reservation Time Period).

-2.2 Confirmation of the booking shall be made by the Hotel in writing on acceptance of the Contract and payment of the Deposit by the Guest.
-The Hotel shall make a written demand for the Deposit due in the following scale:
+2.2 Confirmation of the booking shall be made by the Hotel in writing on acceptance of the Contract and payment of the Deposit by the Customer (if deposit payment is required).

 2.3 The Deposit is not refundable.

-2.4 If confirmation of the booking is not made within the Provisional Reservation Time Period the Hotel is entitled to cancel the reservation without further recourse to the Guest.
+2.4 If confirmation of the booking is not made within the Provisional Reservation Time Period the Hotel is entitled to cancel the reservation without further recourse to the Customer.

 2.5 The nature of the Event shall be notified to the Hotel at the time of the booking, as shall any changes in the nature of the Event.
 The Hotel may at its absolute discretion refuse to perform the Contract if at any time before the Event it becomes clear that the Event would be unsuitable to the Hotel or its other guests.

-2.6 The Hotel makes no warranty or guarantee that the Guest will have exclusive use of the Hotel premises or any of the facilities of the Hotel.
-The Hotel reserves the right to accept more than one event on any particular day.
+2.7 The Hotel reserves the right to accept more than one event on any particular day.
+The Hotel makes no warranty or guarantee that the Customer will have exclusive use of the Hotel premises or any of the facilities of the Hotel unless agreed otherwise in writing between the Hotel and the Customer.

-2.8 Dinner inclusive package allowance is £35.00 per person, any additional amount will incur a supplement and must be paid for on departure.
+2.9 Dinner inclusive package allowance is up to £35.00 per adult, any additional amount will incur a supplement and must be paid for on departure.
 Dinner allowance excludes beverages.

-3.2 The Hotel will endeavour to make accommodation available as soon as possible on the day of arrival.
+3.2 The Hotel will endeavor to make accommodation available as soon as possible on the day of arrival.

-The Hotel will store the Guest’s luggage and belongings if the Guest arrives earlier than the check-in time until such time as the allocated accommodation is available.
+The Hotel will store the Customer’s luggage and belongings if the Customer arrives earlier than the check-in time until such time as the allocated accommodation is available.

-3.3 Unless otherwise advised by the Guest, accommodation that is not occupied by 21h00 on the day of arrival shall be considered by the hotel to be no longer required and will be released to be available to any other guest.
-The Hotel reserves the right to charge the Guest for the first night’s accommodation.
+3.3 Unless otherwise advised by the Customer, accommodation that is not occupied by 21h00 on the day of arrival shall be considered by the hotel to be no longer required and will be released to be available to any other guest.
+The Hotel reserves the right to charge the Customer for the first night’s accommodation.

-3.6 Cancellation policy is 12 noon the day prior to arrival unless agreed otherwise between the Hotel and the Customer.
+3.6 Accommodation cancellation policy is 12 noon the day prior to arrival unless agreed otherwise between the Hotel and the Customer.

-4.1 At the time of the confirmed booking the Guest shall contract with the Hotel the number of guests expected to attend the Event
+4.1 At the time of confirming the booking the Customer shall contract with the Hotel the number of guests expected to attend the Event.

-4.2 It is the Guest’s responsibility to confirm in writing the final number of guests attending the Event, to supply a full rooming list and to supply any special requirements at least working days before the Event start date.
+4.2 It is the Customer’s responsibility to confirm in writing the final number of guests attending the Event, to supply a full rooming list and to supply any special requirements at least 10 working days before the Event start date.